bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 ### What was the most challenging part of the work today, and why?
 blockers, blockers, blockers. sqlite3 db errors and 400 errors on the app

+# Wednesday
+### What went well (in the context of working on the assignment) today?
+Setting up a the model and prediction forms.

+### What was particularly interesting or surprising about the topic(s) today?
+APIs are cool.
+How much user data is stored by the Twitter API

+### What was the most challenging part of the work today, and why?
+blockers, blockers, blockers. sqalchemy errors and 500 errors when trying to run the app

+# Thursday
+### What went well (in the context of working on the assignment) today?

+### What was particularly interesting or surprising about the topic(s) today?

+### What was the most challenging part of the work today, and why?